Skip to main content

 ttn-gateway is just the name for the LoRa packet forwarder service in the configuration for these RAK concentrators; this is a "legacy name" that doesn't change when using different network servers.

-Edit The Packet Forwarder Settings
+Edit the Packet Forwarder Settings

 You will need to edit some basic options in the packet forwarder configuration to forward the packets to the address and port the helium_gateway service is listening to.